lhebia/portfolio/README.md

 # Portfolio Website

-Source code for my current portfolio website [LawrenceHebia.com](https://lawrencehebia.com).
+Source code for the first iteration of my portfolio website [LawrenceHebia.com](https://lawrencehebia.com).
+This version is now accessible [here](https://lhebiaportfoliov1.netlify.app/).
 Built with HTML5, Sass, JavaScript and ❤️.